magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 **Returns:** a Promise that resolves to an object containing the URL parameters after making any updates in `params`.

+Notes:

+- The special key `hash` is reserved for the URL hash.
+So a URL like `?hash=foo#bar` will return `{hash: 'bar'}`.
+Avoid using `hash` in the query string to avoid conflicts.
-Note: URL parameters that begin with an underscore (e.g. `_app`) are reserved for Magic Sandbox use.
-These parameters cannot be modified by Apps.
+- Keys that begin with an underscore (e.g. `_app`) are reserved for Magic Sandbox use.
+These cannot be modified by Apps.

 ### requestSandbox